Meeting some guys who love shoes more than I love anything.

 Did you have your picture taken yesterday?

 Yeah.
 I don’t know what they’re doing.
-I don’t know if they’re letting people in the line or just people with pictures or… What are these guys doing here?
+I don’t know if they’re letting people in in the queue or just people with pictures or… What are these guys doing here?

 You seem annoyed.